 - Death benefits: Workers' compensation will provide benefits to a deceased person's spouse after a workplace injury or illness that leads to death.
 This includes $7,500 for funeral expenses as well as support benefits to dependents and educational benefits to spouses.

-- Re-employment benefits: In some cases in which an injured person can still work, but not at the same job he or she had before the injury, re-employment benefits including vocational training can be provided at no cost to the claimant.
+- Re-employment benefits: In some cases where an injured person can still work but not at the same job they had before the injury, re-employment benefits, including vocational training, can be provided at no cost to the claimant.

-Do I have to pay a deductible to obtain coverage of medical expenses?
+Do I have to pay a deductible to obtain payment for medical expenses?

 Workers' compensation coverage is provided without requiring a deductible, and you will not receive medical bills for the necessary medical treatment you receive.
 However, if you do receive a medical bill in error, contact the insurance company or call the state's Employee Assistance Office at (800) 342-1741—and call our Bradenton workers' comp lawyers if you need help resolving the claim.